Optimal Bass Performance: Best Equalizer Settings And Tips

 When it comes to avoiding distortion in your audio setup, one of the key factors to consider is setting proper gain levels.
 Gain levels refer to the amount of amplification applied to the incoming signal before it is outputted.
 If the gain levels are set too high, it can lead to distortion, which can negatively impact the quality of your audio.

 To ensure that you are setting the proper gain levels, start by understanding the specific requirements of your equipment.
-Each piece of audio equipment has its own optimal range for gain levels, so it’s important to familiarize yourself with these specifications.
+Each piece of audio equipment has its own range for gain levels, so it’s important to familiarize yourself with these specifications.
 Refer to the user manual or contact the manufacturer for guidance if needed.

 Next, consider the input signal strength.
 If the signal is too weak, you may be tempted to increase the gain levels to compensate.
 However, this can lead to distortion.
 Instead, focus on boosting the signal at the source rather than increasing the gain levels excessively.